vanheaven-ui/seasons/README.md

 - Change directory into the directory where you cloned the repository.
 Forexample ``vanheaven@vanheaven-VirtualBox:~/Microverse-projects$ cd private-event.``
 - Run ``bundle install`` in the terminal to install gems and their dependencies.
+- Run ``yarn install`` in the terminal to install packages in the package.json file.
+- Run ``rails db:create`` to create the database.
 - Run ``rails db:migrate`` to update the database.
 - Run ``rails s`` or ``rails server`` in the terminal to start the server.
 - Once the server starts(Might take about 3-5 minutes), you can access the application by typing localhost:3000 in your browser and striking ``Enter``.

 ## Testing <a name = "tests"></a>
-The tests in this repository were written using Rspec and capybara.
+The tests in this repository were written using Rspec, shoulda-matchers, and capybara.
 So to run these tests successfully on your computer, follow the steps below;
 * Crosscheck to make sure that your Gemfile has _**rails-rspec**_ in the development block and _**capybara**_ in the test block.
 See this example:
    ```<pre>
     group :development do